 Getting to Koh Samui Island is very easy.
 The island is well connected to the mainland and major destinations abroad.
 The question is, once you have decided to visit Koh Samui, how to get there.
 Do you want to do it the cheapest way possible or the most comfortable way?
 Samui can be reached by land and sea transportation combinations from Bangkok, Surat Thani and Chumporn.
 By air from Phuket, Bangkok, Chiang Mai and Krabi and from Hong Kong and Singapore directly.

 The cheapest, longest and least comfortable way to get to Samui is by land and sea: from Bangkok there is a bus service provided that connects the capital to Chumporn and Surat Thani.
 We suggest the VIP 24 seat government service that is good and reliable to Chunporn.
 The journey takes about six hours to Chumporn and eight hours to Surat Thani.
+Or you get on a flight from BKK to Chumporn Airport or Surat Thani Airport.
 An alternative to this is to take the train that connects Bangkok with Hat Yai and the South.
 Unfortunately, Thailand Railways hasn’t developed as well other services in the country in last 20 years.
 The trip can be quite long and uncomfortable.
 The last option is to rent a car in Bangkok and follow the four lane highway “route 4” to the South.

 Once in Chumporn or Surat Thani, you will need to find your way to the pier and catch a ferry to Samui Island.
 It is best to book a ticket in Bangkok that includes bus and ferry, the boats are often full and this will result in an overnight stopover in one of the coastal towns.
 Just like the buses there are different ferries; we suggest the “Seatran Express” which is modern, comfortable with air conditioning.
 Other boats and cheaper options are available but why waste so much valuable holiday time just to save a small amount of money?